swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 margin-bottom: 0.5em;" width="736" src="http://swannodette.github.io/baduk/assets/images/smartgo.jpg" />
 <p style="font-size: 12px; margin-bottom: 2em;">Photo of SmartGo by Anders Kierulf</p>

-Who would have thought a 3000 year old-game ago would be so well suited for our touch-enabled mobile computing present?
+Who would have thought a 3000 year old-game would be so well suited for our touch-enabled mobile computing present?
 There's quite a few Go applications for mobile devices but the SmartGo series is a complete game changer for anyone armed with an iOS device that wants